 Each room has sleeping arrangements and we will follow your routine.
 The babies and younger children have sleeping areas within their rooms, the older children join the toddlers in their quiet room for a chance to recharge their batteries.

 Children who attend Stage 1, 2 ,3 and 4 will be given a written daily report sheet detailing sleep, feed times and nappy changes (where applicable) verbal communication will be given for Stage 5 children and Kids’ Club.
 Staff from your child’s room will be available at the beginning and end of each session to tell you about your child’s day.
 Each child will have their own unique online learning journal within the ‘Tapestry’ software package that we use, allowing us to capture and share your child’s experiences as well as monitor development and learning.
 Monthly newsletters are sent out by email giving details of what’s happening in nursery and what’s coming up.
 These are also available to collect from nursery.
-In our Nurseries, Parents’ Evening is held once or twice a year to enable you to discuss your child’s progress with their Room Head or Key Person.
+In our Nurseries, Parents’ Evening is held annually to enable you to discuss your child’s progress with their Room Head or Key Person.
 However, senior staff are available on a daily basis, or an appointment can be made for a more comprehensive discussion.
 We believe that an open access policy is the best way of encouraging participation with parents.
 Parents are welcome to view the policies and procedures file at any time.
 They are also welcome to see the records kept on their child, but as this would require withdrawing a member of staff from their usual duties, arrangements should be made in advance to ensure staff availability.
 We welcome the opportunity to share your child’s learning with you.